 What’s the difference between fixed and variable APRs?

 A variable APR will change with the index interest rate.
-This means that the interest rate on the amount you have borrowed can change during the loan period depending on the market performance.
+This means that the interest rate on the amount you have borrowed can change during the loan period depending on the market performance, which means your monthly repayments can change.

 What’s the difference between a personal loan and a credit card?